AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

-  -MaximumFileCount           Maximum number of files to process before exiting. [default: Keep running forever] -MaximumFileWaitInterval    Maximum TimeSpan to wait for new files before exiting. [default: Keep running forever] -MaximumDuplicateRetry      Maximum number of retries for duplicate visits. [default: 3]
+  -MaximumFileCount           Maximum number of files to process before exiting. [default: Keep running forever] -MaximumFileWaitInterval    Maximum TimeSpan to wait for new files before exiting. [default: Keep running forever] -MaximumDuplicateRetry      Maximum number of retries for duplicate visits. [default: 3] -ImportZip                  Import files from this MigrationProject ZIP, instead of from a monitored hot-folder.

   =========================== Export settings
   -ExportFolder               Export visits to this root folder.